Humans have used plants for thousands of years – not only for food, but to treat illnesses.

 People are going back to their roots these days, looking to stop bombarding their bodies with chemicals and looking more to using herbal medicine.

-Even medical doctors are beginning to explore herbal cures, for instance, St John’s Wort is commonly used as a treatment for mild to moderate depression.
+Even medical doctors are beginning to explore herbal cures, for instance, in Germany, St John’s Wort is commonly used as a treatment for mild to moderate depression.

-Some cultures - the Chinese, for example - have never left their medicines behind - Chinese Herbal Medicine is a huge business.
+Some cultures - the Chinese, for example - have never left their medicines behind - Chinese Herbal Medicine is very strongly supported.